TIS2016/Analyza-spektroskopickych-dat/docs/commit-guide.md

 ```
 [topic] summarize changes in 50 chars or  less

++ buffer utility class (eg. new implemented functionality, bug fix, etc.)
+- removed feature X (eg. serializing data, etc.)

 More detailed explanatory text, if necessary.
 Wrap it to about 72
 characters or so.
-In some contexts, the first line is treated as the
-subject of the commit and the rest of the text as the body.

-Explain the problem that this commit is solving.
-Focus on why you
-are making this change as opposed to how (the code explains that).
-Are there side effects or other unintuitive consequences of this
-change?
-Here is the place to explain them.

- - Bullet points are okay, too

 See: #6
 ```

 ---

+Explain the problem that the commit is solving.
+Focus on why you are making this change as opposed to how (the code explains that).
+Are there side effects or other unintuitive consequences of this change?

-Tell me your suggestions, or if you agreee.
+Tell me your suggestions, or if you agree.
 Once we merge this into master, we will consider it as our go to source when commiting.

 Sources used:
 [Chris Beams - Git Commit](http://chris.beams.io/posts/git-commit/)